jofish920/tafe-2025-saas-php-demo-2025-s2/ReadMe.md

 composer.phar
 /vendor/

-# Uncomment line below if you are going to ignore the composer lock file
+# Comment the line below if you are going to ignore the composer lock file
-# composer.lock
+!/composer.lock

 ```